Hebrew Names That Are Not Angels

 Hebrew names that are not angels are sacred-sounding Hebrew or Hebrew-style names whose meaning, biblical appearance, or later tradition does not by itself identify a named angel.
 Some end in -el, a God-referencing element, and some appear in scripture or later religious tradition, but none of that automatically makes the name a verified angel.

 This guide is about restraint.
-The page shows why writers should not present some Hebrew and Hebrew-style names as straightforward biblical angel names, even when they belong in angel-name study.
+It explains why a Hebrew or Hebrew-style name is not automatically a straightforward biblical angel name, even when it belongs in angel-name study.

 It works as the caution page inside the Hebrew origin collection and strengthens the anti-misinformation layer already built by the -el pattern and meaning patterns.

-A trustworthy angel-name directory should not only tell readers what a name means.
-It should also tell them what the source can and cannot support.
+A trustworthy angel-name directory gives readers more than a name meaning.
+It also shows what the source can and cannot support.

 Evidence layers before angel identity in Hebrew names